 OncoCare

 There are several different types of nutrients that are particularly beneficial for cancer patients.
-For example, protein helps rebuild cells damaged by radiation or chemotherapy while omega-3 fatty acids combat inflammation caused by tumours.
+For example, protein helps rebuild cells damaged by radiation or chemotherapy, while omega-3 fatty acids combat inflammation caused by tumours.
 Vitamins A and C boost immunity while zinc helps protect against infection; magnesium aids in relaxation, which can reduce stress levels; iron helps prevent anaemia; and antioxidants such as beta carotene fight free radicals that damage cells.

 Proteins are essential for cell regeneration and growth, making them an incredibly important part of any cancer patient’s diet.
 Protein can be found in foods like lean meats, eggs, dairy products and legumes.
 For those who have difficulty chewing or swallowing, protein shakes and other supplements may be a good option.

 Carbohydrates provide energy for cells throughout the body, as well as vitamins and minerals that are crucial for good health.
-Whole grains such as oats or quinoa are excellent sources of carbohydrates along with fruits, vegetables and legumes like beans or lentils.
+Whole grains such as oats or quinoa are excellent sources of carbohydrates, along with fruits, vegetables, and legumes like beans or lentils.
 All these foods should be included in a cancer patient’s diet while they undergo chemotherapy or other treatments.

-When it comes to coping with cancer, having good nutrition is essential.
+From the above, it is clear that when it comes to coping with cancer, having good nutrition is essential.
 The best way to go about this is by consulting with your doctor or a registered dietitian who specialises in oncology nutrition.
 They will be able to provide you with recommendations on which foods you should eat (and avoid) based on your specific needs—ensuring that your body has all the necessary nutrients needed for recovery.

 “Expert knowledge means better care for cancer”